Get,

 13. Rhubarb

-Calcium is an essential mineral that should obtain enough through your diet.
-If you are running low in calcium, it can lead to muscle atrophy (stiffness and rigidity), dysfunction of nerves, and reduced appetite.
-Likewise, excess calcium can also pose a threat to your body.
-Hence, the key is to consume a balanced amount of calcium as your body requires.
+Calcium is an essential mineral that should be obtained through your diet.
+If you have low calcium, it may lead to muscle atrophy (stiffness and rigidity), dysfunction of nerves, and reduced appetite.
+Likewise, excess calcium can also pose a threat to the body.
+Hence, the key is to consume a balanced amount of calcium as your body requires with prior consultation from a healthcare provider to help you attain the maximum benefit of calcium supplementation through your diet.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.